DeeChael/Kaiheila.java/README.md

 # Kaiheila.java
-A java sdk for kaiheila bot
+## A java sdk for kaiheila bot

+Still in developing\
+This is a fork of https://github.com/FightingGuys/rabbit but this fork is more like khl.py (python sdk):https://github.com/TWT233/khl.py